ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

-Note: for dynamically generated run links, this view will only return the
-`target_name` and not the `targets` list.

 ## 4.4 GET the OONI Run full descriptor by revision

 This operation is performed by OONI Probe clients to retrieve the descriptor of